codacy/codacy-credo/docs/description/refactor_negated_conditions_in_unless.md

-Unless blocks should not contain a negated condition.
+Unless blocks should avoid having a negated condition.

 The code in this example ...